ClaudiaInSweden/mayas_cat_shelter/README.md

 #### Administration Adoption requests

 The staff member will see all adoption requests in card form, sorted by date.
-The idea with this page is that the staff can see at one glance all information about an adopter.
+The idea with this page is that the staff can see at one glance all information about an adopter without the need to use the Django Admin Panel.

 A staff member can also edit the status of the adoption request, following the steps outlined on the adoption page, and add comments.
 Personal data of the adopter is not editable in this view!